MichaelCurrin/the-buckfever-underground/_press/interview-art-scroll/index.md

 ---
-title: Disrupt, surprise, abhor – the role of art in our scroll-by world, according to Toast Coetzer
+title: 'Daily Maverick inteview titled "Disrupt, surprise, abhor – the role of art in our scroll-by world, according to Toast Coetzer"'
 date: 2023-07-19
 permalink: /:collection/interview-art-scroll/
 ---